ilse-langnar/notebook/readme.md

 |  Xanadu | Comming Soon ...  | |

-## Plugins, Themes, Snippets
-If you want to make a plugin, please download the [Plugin Template](https://github.com/ilse-langnar/plugin-template) if you want to make a Theme, then download the [Theme Template](https://github.com/ilse-langnar/theme-template) and if you want to make a snippt, just make a normal note with the tag `#i/css` and a css code block like `css body { background: red; }`

 ## Ways of Contributing
 | Way         | Explanation     | Value |
 |--------------|-----------|------------|